 O’zapft is!
 With over 10,000 German festivals, Germany offers marvel to everyone from book lovers to beer drinkers.
 Here are the festivals in Germany that you shouldn’t miss in 2019.

-With more than 10,000 German festivals, including some of the world’s biggest and strangest, Germany is certainly a place sagacious souls can appreciate.
-From the raucous parties of Karneval and German music festivals to the acclaimed Berlinale film festival or the famous German Christmas markets, there are German celebrations for all tastes and ages.
+With more than 10,000 German festivals, Germany is certainly a place sagacious souls can appreciate.
+From the raucous parties of Karneval and German music festivals to the acclaimed Berlinale Film Festival or the famous German Christmas markets, there are celebrations for all tastes and ages.

-Some of the traditional festivals in Germany include Bayreuth’s Richard Wagner music festival, Munich’s restrained commemoration of beer, Oktoberfest, the world’s largest trade fair for books in Frankfurt and the Munich Opera Festival.
+Some traditional festivals in Germany include Bayreuth’s Richard Wagner music festival, Munich’s restrained commemoration of beer, Oktoberfest, the world’s largest trade fair for books in Frankfurt, and the Munich Opera Festival.

 6 January: Epiphany

-Epiphany is widely celebrated in Germany every year with churches and locals setting up Nativity scenes or sometimes, re-enacting the popular Bible story.
+Epiphany is widely celebrated in Germany every year.
+Churches and locals set up Nativity scenes or sometimes, re-enacting the popular Bible story.
 Some volunteers dressed as the three kings even go house-to-house caroling and collecting donations for charities.

 February: Berlin International film festival (Berlinale)

-The world’s second largest film festival after Cannes, the Berlinale draws a crowd of more than 500,000 attendees from all across the world..
-The festival showcases a wide variety of films, including big international movies, independent and art house productions, movies aimed at younger audiences, German productions and more experimental films.
+The world’s second-largest film festival after Cannes, the Berlinale draws more than 500,000 attendees.
+The festival showcases a wide variety of films, including big international movies, independent and art-house productions, movies aimed at younger audiences, German productions and more experimental films.

 The 69th festival runs from 7–17 February 2019.